-Management of the Company
+Management of the company

-The Board is responsible for delivering sustainable value to the shareholder.
-In this regard the Board oversees the management of the Company's business by challenging and approving the strategy and plans proposed by management.
-The Board has delegated the day-to-day management of the Company to Absa Corporate and Investment Banking Special Purpose Vehicle (CIB SPV) Management Team, in terms of a Service Level Agreement, whose performance the Board monitors through regular operational and financial reporting.
+The Board oversees the management of the Company's business by challenging and approving the strategy and plans proposed by management.

+The Board has delegated the day-to-day management of the Company to Absa Corporate and Investment Banking Special Purpose Vehicle ("CIB SPV") Management Team, in terms of a Service Level Agreement, whose performance the Board monitors through regular operational and financial reporting.